Vought Model 1600

-The Vought/General Dynamics Model 1600 series was a fighter aircraft proposal designed for the United States Navy's Navy Air Combat Fighter (NACF) program.
+The Vought/General Dynamics Model 1600 series was a fighter aircraft proposal for the United States Navy's Navy Air Combat Fighter (NACF) program.
 The Model 1600 was a carrier-based derivative of the General Dynamics F-16 Fighting Falcon, but lost to the Northrop/McDonnell Douglas F/A-18 Hornet.

 Development

-Following the YF-16's victory over the Northrop YF-17 for the U.S. Air Force's ACF competition, General Dynamics decided a navalized variant could also best it in the Navy's Navy Air Combat Fighter (NACF) program.
-Having no carrier aircraft experience, GD teamed up with Vought (LTV Aerospace), which had designed the successful carrier-capable F-8 Crusader and A-7 Corsair II for the Navy; if selected, Vought would have produced the carrier version of the F-16.
+Following the YF-16's victory over the Northrop YF-17 for the U.S. Air Force's Air Combat Fighter program, General Dynamics decided a navalized variant of the F-16 could also be suitable in the Navy's Navy Air Combat Fighter (NACF) program.
+Having no carrier aircraft experience, General Dynamics teamed up with Vought (LTV Aerospace), which had designed the successful carrier-capable F-8 Crusader and A-7 Corsair II for the Navy.
+If selected, Vought would have produced the carrier version of the F-16.

-LTV created three concepts for the navalized F-16.
-The main proposal was the Model 1600, which was based on the Block 10 F-16.
-It featured structural strengthening, an arrestor hook, and a more robust undercarriage to accommodate the rigors of carrier launch and recovery operations.
-The Model 1600 employed the Pratt & Whitney F401, but two other powerplant choices were also explored.
+Vought created three concepts for the navalized F-16.
+The main proposal was the Model 1600, which was based on the Block 10 F-16, which featured structural strengthening, an arrestor hook, and a more robust undercarriage to accommodate carrier launch and recovery operations.
+The Model 1600 featured the Pratt & Whitney F401, but two other powerplant choices were also explored.
 The Model 1601 had an improved Pratt & Whitney F100, while the Model 1602 used the General Electric F101.
-The aircraft was to be armed with AIM-7 Sparrow air-air missiles.
-Launch rails were to be added on the sides of the intakes for AIM-9 Sidewinder missiles.
+The aircraft was to be armed with AIM-7 Sparrow missiles.
+Launch rails were to be added on the sides of the intake for AIM-9 Sidewinder missiles.
 However, the Navy preferred a twin-engine aircraft, among other reasons, and on 2 May 1975 it selected the Northrop-McDonnell Douglas YF-17-based Model 267 proposal, which became the F/A-18 Hornet.